Yinks87/dlds-achievement-tracker/README.md

-  "title": "Eine unerwartete Entwicklung", // Title for the task element "description": "Verwandle einen Dorfbewohner zu einer Hexe", // Task description to display on the task element "points": 25, // Points for achievemnt "achievement": "32 Smaragde, 25 Erfahrungspunkte", // Achievement reward "finished": false, // Initial finish state for a task.
-After usage the states comes from the users localstorage "type": "Aufgaben-Fortschritte" // Task type for sub group creation }
+  "title": "Eine unerwartete Entwicklung", // Title for the task element "description": "Verwandle einen Dorfbewohner zu einer Hexe", // Task description to display on the task element "points": 25, // Points for achievemnt
+  "reward": "32 Smaragde, 25 Erfahrungspunkte", // Achievement reward
+  "finished": false, // Initial finish state for a task.
+After first change the states comes from the users localstorage "favorite": false, // Initial favorite state for a task.
+After change the states comes from the users localstorage "type": "Aufgaben-Fortschritte" // Task type for sub group creation }
 ```